BestTimesToVisit.com Logo

 When is the absolute best time to visit Grenada, and what should I expect weather-wise?

 For the sweet spot between sunshine and fewer crowds, aim for the dry season, which runs from January to May.
-You'll enjoy consistently sunny days, low humidity, and calm seas perfect for exploring the beaches and reefs.
-While it's technically 'winter' here, think warm, pleasant temperatures rather than anything chilly!
+You'll enjoy reliably sunny days, lower humidity, and a gentle breeze – perfect for exploring the island's lush interior and pristine beaches.
+While it's technically 'winter' in the Northern Hemisphere, Grenada stays beautifully warm and pleasant, though you might encounter the occasional brief shower even then.

 Beyond the famous Grand Anse Beach, what are some must-see spots that most tourists miss?

-Grenadians are incredibly friendly and welcoming, but a simple 'Good morning/afternoon/evening' when entering shops or passing people on the street goes a long way.
+Grenadians are incredibly warm and welcoming, and a simple 'Good morning' or 'Good afternoon' when entering shops or passing people on the street goes a long way.
 Dress modestly when visiting villages or churches – beachwear is fine for the beach, but cover up a bit when exploring towns.
-And always ask permission before taking photos of people.
+It's also customary to ask permission before taking photos of people.

 Ready to Plan Your Trip?